vercel/next.js/examples/with-urql/README.md

-# Next.js and UrQL
+# Next.js and urql

-Use [UrQL](https://github.com/FormidableLabs/urql) with Next.js using SSG.
+Use [urql](https://github.com/FormidableLabs/urql) with Next.js using SSG.

 ## Deploy your own